 We explored the performance of our methods at different values of $n_k$ and $p$.
-This is motivated by the fact that labs that use FSCV have reported fitting models with only a subset of the covariates \citep{randomBurst} as the covariate values are on the same scale and units, and contain redundant information.
-This allows us to characterize the performance of our methods at different aspect ratios of $n_k/p$. \paragraph{Neuroscience Application Modeling:} In order to assess out-of-sample prediction performance as a function of $n_k$ and $p$, we repeated the following 100 times.
+This is motivated by the fact that FSCV labs have reported fitting models with only a subset of the covariates \citep{randomBurst} as the covariate values are on the same scale and units, and contain redundant information.
+This allows us to characterize the performance of our methods at different aspect ratios of $n_k/p$. \paragraph{Modeling} In order to assess out-of-sample prediction performance as a function of $n_k$ and $p$, we repeated the following 100 times.
 For each replicate, we randomly selected with uniform probability $K = 4$ out of the total 15 datasets (tasks) to train models on.
 For each set of tasks, we split the datasets into training and testing sets and fit models on each task's training data.
-We used the fit for task $k$, $\hat{\boldsymbol{\beta}}_k$, to make predictions on the test set of task $k$ and estimated performance as described above and in Supplemental Section~\ref{performance}.
-Since our methods were developed for sparsity, we tuned the group Lasso hyperparameter to the best cross-validated value that produced a solution that had a cardinality no greater than the maximum value of $s$ in the tuning grid for the $\ell_0$ methods.
-If no cardinality constraints were imposed on the Lasso, cross-validation tended to select regularization hyperparameter values that resulted in solutions with large support sizes.
-As expected, these dense solutions tended to yield better prediction performance than the sparse solutions from the $\ell_0$ methods.
-We therefore constrained the Lasso and $\ell_0$ methods to provide equally sparse solutions.
-Indeed, the Ridge tended to exhibit the best prediction performance as it yielded the least sparse solutions of any methods explored.
-We provide more details about our modeling and tuning procedure in Supplemental Section~\ref{neuro_modeling}. \paragraph{Neuroscience Application Results:} We first evaluated the hypothesis that sparse regression models fit separately to each task exhibited support heterogeneity.
+We used the fit for task $k$, $\hat{\boldsymbol{\beta}}_k$, to make predictions on the test set of task $k$ and estimated performance as described above.
+Since we intend to obtain sparse solutions from our methods, we consider solutions from benchmark and $\ell_0$ methods having similar sparsity levels.
+Specifically, we tuned the hyperparameters of the benchmark group penalty methods (e.g., gel, cMCP, SGL) to the best cross-validated values that produced solutions of cardinality no greater than $s$.
+This is because if no cardinality constraints were imposed on the benchmark methods, cross-validation tended to select regularization hyperparameter values that resulted in coefficient estimates with large support sizes.
+As expected, across all methods, dense solutions tended to yield better prediction performance than sparse estimates.
+We provide additional details about dataset pre-processing in Supplement~\ref{neuro_modeling}. \paragraph{Results} We first evaluated the hypothesis that sparse regression models fit separately to each task exhibited support heterogeneity.